Updated: February 7, 2022 by Jennifer Munsell

 How to Choose the Best Terrarium for Your Ball Python

-At the end of the day, the best ball python enclosure is going to depend on the age of your pet snake and what kind of budget you have.
-There is nothing wrong with choosing a smaller enclosure as long as it meets the minimum requirement; however, if you have the funds, you may opt for a larger enclosure that will give your scaly baby more room to roam.
+At the end of the day, the best adult ball python enclosure is going to depend on the age and size of your pet snake and what kind of budget you have.
+There is nothing wrong with choosing a smaller enclosure as long as it meets the minimum requirement; however, if you have the budget, you may opt for a larger enclosure that will give your scaly baby more room to roam.

 Sufficient Floor Space